jmathew89/WCA-Compare/README.md

 # WCA Head-to-Head Comparator

-A Flask web app to compare two speedcubers side-by-side using the WCA API.
+A Flask web app that compares two speedcubers in each WCA event using the WCA API.

 ## Features
-- Personal bests for all events (singles and averages)
+- Personal records (PRs) for all events (singles and averages)
-- World rank and national rank for each result
+- World rank for each result
-- Competition count comparison
+- Compares number of total competitions
-- Win/loss breakdown across events
+- Counts wins and losses across all events (wins/losses determined relatively by comparing one person's time to the other)
-- Clean dark-themed UI
+- Dark mode and light mode

 ## Setup